 Fund Name Fund Description Indicative Equity Range (% of the value of the fund) Dynamic The Zurich Life Dynamic Fund is an aggressively managed fund with a high equity content that aims to achieve long-term capital growth and income through investment in a well-diversified global portfolio of quality equities and equity-based financial instruments.
 It may also include from time to time some bonds issued by governments, supranational bodies and other investment grade corporate and non-sovereign bonds and/or bond based financial instruments.
 75% - 100% Performance The Zurich Life Performance Fund is a high risk/return fund holding a wide range of global equities and equity-based financial instruments offering real growth opportunities.
-It may also include bonds issued by governments, supranational bodies and other investment-grade corporate and non- sovereign bonds and/or bond based financial instruments.
-65% - 90% Balanced The Zurich Life Balanced Fund seeks to achieve growth through capital gains and income from a well-diversified portfolio of global equities and equity- based financial instruments.
+It may also include bonds issued by governments, supranational bodies and other investment-grade corporate and non-sovereign bonds and/or bond based financial instruments.
+65% - 90% Balanced The Zurich Life Balanced Fund seeks to achieve growth through capital gains and income from a well-diversified portfolio of global equities and equity-based financial instruments.
 This fund will also invest in bonds issued by governments, supranational bodies and other investment grade corporate and non-sovereign bonds and/or bond-based financial instruments.
-50% - 75% SuperCAPP The SuperCAPP Fund is an investment fund that is designed to smooth out the fluctuations of the stockmarket and deliver a consistent, inflation beating return in all market conditions.
-The SuperCAPP Fund aims to deliver a regular return to customers that is in line with the return you may get from prevailing medium-term interest rates.
-It pays a regular annual dividend and, once you have been invested in the fund for five years or longer, you may also qualify for a special dividend that is payable when you encash your investment.
-In certain circumstances, such as a period of sustained market underperformance, encashment values may be reduced by the application of a Market Level Adjustment (MLA).
-The fund is managed prudently and Zurich Life does not expect to apply an MLA other than in exceptional circumstances.
-However, an MLA may be applied if the Appointed Actuary judges it necessary to balance the interests of all policyholders in the SuperCAPP Fund.
-An MLA will not be applied on death or at the normal retirement age.
-20% - 40%
+50% - 75% Prisma 2 The Prisma 2 Fund is an actively managed fund which aims to achieve growth through capital gains and income from investing across a diversified range of global asset classes - equities, bonds, property, commodities, cash and alternative assets.
+The strategic and tactical asset allocation strategies employed by the fund managers aim to generate long-term capital growth while targeting a volatility range of 0.5% - 2% over a rolling 5 year period.
+This fund invests some of its assets outside the eurozone so a currency risk arises for a euro investor.
+As the fund is managed from the point of view of a euro investor any currency hedging that may be conducted will be into euros.
+This fund is managed by Zurich Life.
+5%-15% years, whilst emphasising security and the preservation of your AVC Investment Account's value in the years approaching retirement.

 Most employees, when joining the AVC Scheme, choose to avail of the "Automatic Investment Strategy" offered by Zurich Life, which is called PensionSTAR.
-Its aim is to maximise investment growth in the earlier years, whilst emphasising security and the preservation of your AVC Investment Account's value in the years approaching retirement.
+Its aim is to maximise investment growth in the earlier